giteneaxharau/library-app-rest/README.md

 The API provides the following endpoints:

-- `GET /api/books`: Get a list of all books.
+- `GET /api/v1/books`: Get a list of all books.
-- `GET /api/books/{id}`: Get a book by ID.
+- `GET /api/v1/books/{id}`: Get a book by ID.
-- `POST /api/books`: Add a new book.
+- `POST /api/v1/books`: Add a new book.
-- `PUT /api/books/{id}`: Update an existing book.
+- `PUT /api/v1/books/{id}`: Update an existing book.
-- `DELETE /api/books/{id}`: Delete a book by ID.
+- `DELETE /api/v1/books/{id}`: Delete a book by ID.
+- `POST /api/v1/books/uploadimage`: Upload an image in 'multipart/form-data'

-- `GET /api/authors`: Get a list of all authors.
+- `GET /api/v1/authors`: Get a list of all authors.
-- `GET /api/authors/{id}`: Get an author by ID.
+- `GET /api/v1/authors/{id}`: Get an author by ID.
-- `POST /api/authors`: Add a new author.
+- `POST /api/v1/authors`: Add a new author.
-- `PUT /api/authors/{id}`: Update an existing author.
+- `PUT /api/v1/authors/{id}`: Update an existing author.
-- `DELETE /api/authors/{id}`: Delete an author by ID.
+- `DELETE /api/v1/authors/{id}`: Delete an author by ID.
+- `GET /api/v1/authors/users`: Get all the users that have a role of Author

-- `GET /api/publishers`: Get a list of all publishers.
+- `GET /api/v1/categories`: Get a list of all categories.
-- `GET /api/publishers/{id}`: Get a publisher by ID.
+- `GET /api/v1/categories/{id}`: Get a publisher by ID.
-- `POST /api/publishers`: Add a new publisher.
+- `POST /api/v1/categories`: Add a new publisher.
-- `PUT /api/publishers/{id}`: Update an existing publisher.
+- `PUT /api/v1/categories/{id}`: Update an existing publisher.
-- `DELETE /api/publishers/{id}`: Delete a publisher by ID.
+- `DELETE /api/v1/categories/{id}`: Delete a publisher by ID.

-All endpoints require authentication.
+PUT & POST endpoints require authentication.
 Users must provide a valid JWT token in the `Authorization` header.
-To obtain a JWT token, send a POST request to `/api/auth/token` with a JSON body containing a valid username and password.
+To obtain a JWT token, send a POST request to `/api/v1/userauth/login` with a JSON body containing a valid username and password.

 ## Contributing